Has anyone ever asked you what it meant to make this world a better place than the way you found it?

 Practice scenarios might just help awaken or heighten those tender, loving, care moments of pre-thought and awareness before speaking, too.
 If there is something negative exposed, turn it into a positive by trying to remember it’s also okay to agree to disagree if unexpected problems arise.
 Sometimes we all need a little time to absorb opposing views when delivered respectfully.

-Remaining sensitive to the processes which can potentially change our world isn’t always as easy as it sounds.
-However, sensitivity to our own limitations might help us be more sensitive to others’ boundaries and different viewpoints.
+Remaining sensitive to the processes which can potentially change the world isn’t always as easy as it sounds.
+However, sensitivity to our own limitations might help us be more sensitive to others’ boundaries and different viewpoints, whether in person or on social media.

 How to Remain Sensitive to Inner Dialogues